banerjee-ronitb/graph-service/README.md

 <h2> Description </h2>
 This is an effort to demonstrate a social networking application that has users, followers, posts and feeds.
 This repository is built to handle user follower and following related functionalities.

-- For user auth, please refer to <a href="https://github.com/banerjee-ronitb/auth-service"> Graph Service </a>
+- For user auth, please refer to <a href="https://github.com/banerjee-ronitb/auth-service"> Auth Service </a>
 - For user posts, please refer to <a href="https://github.com/banerjee-ronitb/post-service"> Post Service </a>
 - For user feeds, please refer to <a href="https://github.com/banerjee-ronitb/newsfeed-service"> Newsfeed Service </a>